 The most commonly reported strengths for the highest performing group were as follows:

-- Leading: You take responsibility for influencing and motivating others to contribute to the goals and success of their team and organization
+- Leading: You take responsibility for influencing and motivating others to contribute to the goals and success of their team and organisation

 - Collaboration: Working cooperatively with others to overcome conflict and build towards a common goal